 5. Refuses to obey a lawful order to disperse issued to maintain public safety in dangerous proximity to a fire, a hazard or any other emergency; or

 6. Recklessly handles, displays or discharges a deadly weapon or dangerous instrument.

 B. Disorderly conduct under subsection A, paragraph 6 is a class 6 felony.
 Disorderly conduct under subsection A, paragraph 1, 2, 3, 4 or 5 is a class 1 misdemeanor.

 Disorderly Conduct Attorneys in Tucson

-Contact an experienced criminal defense lawyer of AZ Criminal Defense Group for instant answers concerning your disorderly conduct charge.
+Contact an experienced criminal defense lawyer of My AZ Legal Team for instant answers concerning your disorderly conduct charge.
 Our dedicated attorneys and staff are on call 24 hours a day, 7 days a week.